-- 7. Where does the local area plan to serve the young adults (NextGen): NCWorks Career Centers Tier 1, Tier 2, Specialized Centers, Service Provider Offices, or Hybrid situations.
-Explain if it is both NCWorks Career Centers and Provider Offices or some other option. - 8.
-What new local higher-level goals (not traditional performance measures) are in place to serve the young adult (NextGen) population to include new outreach strategies and interactions with this population outside of the office/NCWorks Career Center setting?
-Do these improve employment outcomes and retention (or other identified local needs) for this population? - 9.
-Provide a description and assessment of the type and availability of youth (NextGen) workforce activities in the Local Area, including activities for youth who are individuals with disabilities.
-Include identification of successful models of such youth workforce investment activities being used and/or planned.
-[WIOA Section 108(b)(9)] - 10.
-Provide the Workforce Development Board's approach to meeting the required 75% minimum (NextGen) youth expenditures on out-of-school youth and include special outreach efforts and highlight planned program design.
-[WIOA Section 129(a)(4)(A)] - 11.
-Describe how the local Workforce Development Board partners, aligns, and leverages, as appropriate with: - a.
+- 6. Provide the WDB's approach to meeting the required 75% minimum (NextGen) youth expenditures on out-of-school youth and include special outreach efforts and highlight planned program design.
+[WIOA Section 129(a)(4)(A)] - 7.
+Describe how the Local Area WDB partners, aligns, and leverages, as appropriate with: - a.
 Title II Adult Education and Family Literacy Act program resources and policies; - b.
 Title IV Vocational Rehabilitation program resources and policies; - c.
-Integrates adult education with occupational education and training and workforce preparation, as Boards as the creation of career pathways for youth.
-[USDOL TEGL 8-15] - 12.
+Integrates adult education with occupational education and training and workforce preparation, as Boards and the creation of career pathways for youth.
+[USDOL TEGL 8-15] - 8.
 Describe how follow-up services will be provided for (NextGen) youth.

-Note: All youth participants must receive some form of follow-up for a minimum duration of twelve months.
+Note: All youth participants must receive some form of follow-up for a minimum duration of 12 months.

-13. Specify if the Local Workforce Development Board plans to offer incentives for (NextGen) youth.
-If yes, attach the Youth Incentive Policy to include: a) criteria to be used to award incentives; b) type(s) of incentive awards to be made available; c) whether WIOA funds will be used and d) the Local Workforce Development Board has internal controls to safeguard cash/gift cards.
+9. Specify if the Local Area WDB plans to offer incentives for (NextGen) youth.

+If yes, attach the Youth Incentive Policy to include:

+- a) criteria to be used to award incentives; - b) type(s) of incentive awards to be made available; - c) whether WIOA funds will be used; and - d) the Local Area WDB's internal controls to safeguard cash/gift cards.

 Name document: Local Area Name Youth Incentive Policy.